OlivierBlanvillain/monadic-html/README.md

 }></div>
 ```

-In some cases you may need to obtain references to the underlying DOM nodes your xml gets interpreted into.
+In some cases, you may need to obtain references to the underlying DOM nodes your xml gets interpreted into.
 For this purpose, we added two new lifecycle hooks to those already available for the DOM:

 - `mhtml-onmount`: called when adding a node to the DOM
 - `mhtml-onunmount`: called when removing a node from the DOM